 Many volunteers don’t realize that they may be able to use their specialized skills and that these skills could give them the ability to serve an at-need community in a way that most volunteers could not.
-Medical volunteer abroad trips can be extremely rewarding, and are a great chance for people with specialized skills to participate in a volunteer project that, because of the nature of their projects, can only accept people with very specific qualifications or interests.
+Medical volunteer abroad trips and medical internships can be extremely rewarding, and are a great chance for people with specialized skills to participate in a volunteer project that, because of the nature of their projects, can only accept people with very specific qualifications or interests.

 To participate in a medical volunteer abroad program, you don’t necessarily have to have a medical degree, as requirements vary by program.
 There are even pre-med volunteer abroad programs specifically for undergraduates and graduate medical student volunteers.
 Just keep in mind that there are guidelines (like these from the Association of American Medical Colleges) that pre-med students should abide by when being a health volunteer overseas in a medical placement, such as primarily serving in an observational role and prioritizing the welfare of the patient over your desire for hands-on clinical experience.

-Plan My Gap Year and Maximo Nivel are two more organizations that are able to bring on volunteers and healthcare interns who are simply interested in medical placements, though options also are available for those travelers with a degree and clinical experience.
+Plan My Gap Year and Maximo Nivel are two organizations that are able to bring on volunteers and healthcare interns who are simply interested in medical placements, though options also are available for those travelers with a degree and clinical experience.
 These work well as medical mission trips for college students.
 In particular, Maximo Nivel offers medical & healthcare programs for pre-med students, nursing students, medical students (year 1-4), and health sciences students.
 In these roles, volunteers have the opportunity to shadow licensed practitioners while providing administrative, logistical, or lingual support.
 Note that medical students in years 3 and 4 may have more hands-on opportunities to provide care.
 With Plan My Gap Year as well, you don’t necessarily have to be a medical student or professional to participate – you can help with community outreach initiatives, or even shadow local doctors or nurses in India, Ghana, Bali, Sri Lanka, and Tanzania.